MileHacker Logo

 Photography & Apps

-Camera Equipment: A Wide-angle lens is excellent for Danxia landscapes.
+Camera Equipment: A Wide-angle lens is great for Danxia landscapes.
 A Telephoto lens is useful for distant details.
 Pack extra batteries and memory cards.
 A Tripod helps with low-light shots.
 For more gear, check B&H Photo.

 Essential Apps